-- A manager stating: “I know you started work 30 minutes earlier today, but if you clock out 5 minute earlier to catch your train I will write you up for absence“.
+- A manager stated: “I know you started work 30 minutes earlier today, but if you clock out 5 minutes earlier to catch your train I will write you up for absence“.

-Some examples of my personal life with Y styled managers are:
+Some theory y examples of my personal life managers are:

 - Giving the team I was in, the complete freedom to build a product.

-- Giving credits to the team in case of a success.
+- Giving credits to the team in case of success.

 How can both managers be right?